 Use your research to connect your solution directly to their world.
 Mention a recent company announcement, a challenge common to their industry, or a goal they’ve shared on LinkedIn.
 According to research from RAIN Group, buyers are most influenced by customized content that speaks to their needs.
 Show them you understand their problems, and you’ll earn the right to explain how you can help solve them.

-Craft a Clear Call-to-Action
+End with a Clear and Compelling Call-to-Action

 Every message you send should end with a clear, low-friction next step.
 Vague closing lines like "Let me know what you think" or "Looking forward to hearing from you" put the burden on the prospect to figure out what to do next.
 This uncertainty often leads to no action at all.
 Instead, guide them toward the next step with a simple, direct question.